 Key Directions in Legal Education identifies and explores key contemporary and emerging themes that are significant and heavily debated within legal education from both UK and international perspectives.
 It provides a rich comparative dialogue and insights into the current and future directions of legal education.

-The book discusses in detail topics like the pressures on law schools exerted by external stakeholders, the fostering of interdisciplinary approaches and collaboration within law schools and the evolution of discourses around teaching and learning legal skills.
-It elaborates on the continuing development of clinical legal education as a core component of the law degree and the emergence and use of innovative technologies within law teaching.
+The book discusses in detail topics including the pressures on law schools exerted by external stakeholders, the fostering of interdisciplinary approaches and collaboration within legal education and the evolution of discourses around teaching and learning legal skills.
+It elaborates on the continuing development of clinical legal education as a component of the law degree and the emergence and use of innovative technologies within law teaching.
 The approach of pairing UK and international authors to obtain comparative insights and analysis on a range of key themes is original and provides both a genuine comparative dialogue and a clear international focus.

 This book will be of great interest for researchers, academics and post-graduate students in the field of law and legal pedagogy.

 Chapter 1, Legal Education Future(s) – The Changing Relationship between Law Schools and the Legal Profession

 Chapter 2, Changing Legal Education in China – The Political legal system, academic study and professionalism

 Ling Zhou and Michael Palmer